ArturHoncharuk/ArturHoncharuk/README.md

-Mobile developer | iOS Engineer[Swift] & Cross - Platform[ReactNative]
+Mobile developer | React Native
 ------------------------

 *   🌍  I'm based in Ukraine
-*   👨🏻‍💻  Used to React Native & Swift
+*   👨🏻‍💻  Used to React & React Native [TypeScript]

 ### Skills